Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Experimental results

-The next experiment extends the car surface parametrization to include landmark matching.
+The next experiment extends the car shell parametrization to include landmark matching.
 The landmarks and target positions are illustrated in Figure \ref{fig: ldmkMatch car landmark positions}, based on the previous parametrization result.
 The landmarks chosen are the points on the two upper edges of the two side windows, totally $134$ points, while the target consists of $400$ points sampled from two straight lines $ [ -0.5, 0.5 ] \times \{ -0.25, 0.25 \}$.
-The landmark matching is done by treating the two edges of the windows as a single landmark, and the two straight lines as a single target, instead of dividing them into two pairs.
+The landmark matching is done by treating the two edges of the windows as a single landmark set, and the two straight lines as a single target set, instead of dividing them into two landmark-target pairs.

 The parametrization results with landmark matching are demonstrated in Figure \ref{fig: ldmkMatch car}.
 The line plots in the first column show the Hausdorff distance between point cloud mapping with parameter domain, the Hausdorff distance between landmark mapping and target position, and the mean absolute angle distortion against stages.
 The other three columns show the mappings, $\lambda_{inv}$ and histograms for angle distortion after $1^\text{st}$, $3^\text{rd}$, $6^\text{th}$ stages, as before.
 The improvement in matching parameter domain and preserving geometry is observed through the decrease in Hausdorff distance with parameter domain and mean absolute angle distortion.
-The landmark mappings are drawn in yellow, and targets are drawn in orange.
-However, the yellow points are barely visible, indicating that the landmark mappings and targets are well-aligned.
+The landmark mappings are drawn in pink, and targets are drawn in orange.
+However, the pink points are barely visible, indicating that the landmark mappings and targets are well-aligned.
 Also, the line plot for landmark Hausdorff distance shows a decreasing trend, indicating an improvement in landmark matching, even though this improvement is not clearly visible in the mapping plots.
+Notably, our method treats the landmark edges on the point cloud surface and the landmark lines in the target parameter domain as single sets without predefined correspondences, yet it automatically identifies the correct mapping between each landmark edge and its corresponding landmark line.